Total Shoulder Replacement (Arthroplasty)

-Total shoulder arthroplasty, or total shoulder replacement, is a joint replacement surgery that commonly treats shoulder arthritis at its end stages, when the cartilage lining of the joint has eroded away.
+Total shoulder arthroplasty, or total shoulder replacement, is a joint replacement surgery that is designed to treat end-stage shoulder arthritis, which is when the cartilage lining of the joint has been eroded away.

 The best candidate for a total shoulder replacement is someone who has end-stage arthritis and basically has no cartilage left in their joint.
 For a total shoulder replacement to work well, the patient also needs to have good bone on the socket side of their joint as well as a functioning rotator cuff.

 Shoulder arthritis can be treated by a number of different means, and the type of treatment that’s best for each person is dependent on how bad their symptoms are, how bad their arthritis is, and what their goals of treatment are.
 For less severe arthritis that is less symptomatic, treatments such as non-steroidal anti-inflammatory medications and activity modifications can be very effective.
 For more severe cases, a steroid injection may help provide more long-lasting relief.
 When all those non-operative treatment measures have failed to improve symptoms adequately, that’s when a total shoulder replacement becomes a reasonable option to consider.